- 13 Jul 2022

 If an Event Admin tries to create a duplicate Translation record from a related record with the same Language, they will be unable to save the record and will receive the following error message.
 “Only one Translation record can be created per parent record and language, such as one Translation per Session’s or Event Item’s language.”

-- Click the down arrow and then click
+Click the down arrow and then click New.

-NOTE: The value selected here directly correlates with our Language Selector values on the Event Page.
+NOTE: The value (language) selected here directly correlates with our Language Selector values on the Event page.

 Type or copy/paste your translated values directly into the equivalent fields on the Translation record.